 Cancellation Policy & Charges for Damage/Misuse

 In all of our properties we adopt the same cancellation policy.
-We use our own discretion when applying this policy, so these rules are not cast in stone, but we feel it is important to make guests aware of their liabilities in the event of having to cancel a pre-booked stay.
-When making a booking, we require a non-refundable deposit to be paid by credit card or cheque.
+We feel it is important to make guests aware of their liabilities in the event of having to cancel a pre-booked stay.
+When making a booking, we require a non-refundable deposit to be paid by credit or debit card.
 No booking is accepted without a deposit.

 As a small business we are particularly vulnerable to guests who cancel close to the day of their arrival or curtail their stay for whatever reason and so we advise all guests to avail of travel insurance which includes cancellation cover (see below for links).
 If a guest cancels more than four weeks in advance of their arrival date, we reserve the right to retain the booking deposit.
 If a guest cancels less than four weeks in advance of their arrival or curtails their stay for whatever reason, we reserve the right to charge the full price of the booking.
-In this event where we have enough time to replace the booking with an alternative, 100% of any revenue earned will be used to offset any cancellation charges (less the booking deposit).
+In this event where we have enough time to replace the booking with an alternative, revenue earned will be used to offset some, or all, of the cancellation charges (less any ancillary costs).
 Any cancellation charges will be debitted from the card used to make the booking.
 In practice this means that usually, but not always, our guests do not incur cancellation charges.
 We reserve the right to cancel any booking at any time and in this event our liabilities are limited to a full refund of any monies paid.
 If guests do not accept these terms and conditions they are able to cancel their booking within 24 hours of sending a confirmation without incurring penalties.
 Failure to do so implies acceptance of these conditions.

 If a guest does not arrive by 18.00 we always endeavour to contact the guest.
 If a guest is not contactable and has not arrived by 18.00 we reserve the right to treat the booking as a cancellation and cancellation charges apply.
 Any outstanding balance will be debitted from the card used to make the booking.